Biden, European leaders to discuss Ukraine on Tuesday | Law-Order

 Biden, European leaders to discuss Ukraine on Tuesday

-Biden is scheduled to convene the call with French President Emmanuel Macron, German Chancellor Olaf Scholz, Italian Prime Minister Mario Draghi and British Prime Minister Boris Johnson at 9:15 a.m.
-(1315 GMT), it said.
+Biden spoke by phone for nearly an hour with French President Emmanuel Macron, German Chancellor Olaf Scholz, Italian Prime Minister Mario Draghi and British Prime Minister Boris Johnson at 9:15 a.m.
+(1315 GMT), the White House said.
 The call comes amid peace talks between Russia and Ukraine in Istanbul on Tuesday in which Moscow promised to scale back its military operations near the Ukrainian cities of Kyiv and Chernihiv and Ukraine proposed a neutral status with international security guarantees while maintaining its territory.

+A source familiar with the situation told Reuters that the United States and its allies are discussing another possible round of assistance for Ukraine that could reach a collective $500 million.
+A U.S. official declined to confirm the figure but said the United States was "actively working on how best to continue our support for the Ukrainian government through security, humanitarian and financial assistance."

-Biden returned from Europe where he visited with top European leaders in person and attended a North Atlantic Treaty Organization (NATO) summit on the Western response to Russia's more than month-long invasion of neighboring Ukraine.
-Macron is also scheduled to talk to Russian President Vladimir Putin on Tuesday.
+Biden returned from Europe where last week he visited with top European leaders in person and attended a North Atlantic Treaty Organization (NATO) summit on the Western response to Russia's more than monthlong invasion of neighboring Ukraine.
+Macron was scheduled to talk to Russian President Vladimir Putin on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)